sunilpaul29/EnEco/README.md

 data.csv
 ----------------------
 Contains the data used to estimate the models
--Period in months
+ - Period in months
--op: Monthly returns of crude oil prices
+ - op: Monthly returns of crude oil prices
--xoi: Monthly returns of NYSE Arca Oil Index
+ - xoi: Monthly returns of NYSE Arca Oil Index
--EPI: Economic Policy Uncertainty Index ( Scaled the series by dividing it by 100) -rv : Realised volatility constructed based on daily BSE Sensex -ret : Monthly returns of BSE Sensex
+ - EPI: Economic Policy Uncertainty Index ( Scaled the series by dividing it by 100)
+ - rv : Realised volatility constructed based on daily BSE Sensex
+ - ret : Monthly returns of BSE Sensex

 datalab.csv
 -----------------------